 - Refill your windscreen washer bottle.
-In case a bug gets splattered on your windscreen your washer bottle needs to contain water (preferably mixed with a little detergent) to wash it off.
+In case a bug gets splattered on your windscreen, your washer bottle needs to contain water (preferably mixed with a little detergent) to wash it off.

 - Ensure you got all your emergency equipment.

 - Clear your boot.
 Lose all the extra weight.
 Unnecessary weight can lead to increased fuel consumption.
-So check if it is full of materials and office stuff that came home from work or school but never left the car.

 After carrying out all the mentioned checks, a last minute drive around the block or within your city is not a bad idea.
 Make sure all the kinks are worked out.
-A smooth sailing car is a good way to start your holiday.